 The GRE® Biology Subject Test

-The GRE Psychology Subject Test is designed to test advanced knowledge expected of a student applying to graduate school in the biological sciences.
+The GRE Biology Subject Test is designed to test advanced knowledge expected of a student applying to graduate school in the biological sciences.
 The test requires knowledge of vocabulary and facts across a variety of biological fields at the equivalent of an upper-level college class.

 The Basics of the GRE Biology Subject Test